Mahra Sultanate: The military legacy of al-Mahra

 During the Second Fitna, more than 600 soldiers carrying the Al-Mahra flag were sent to North Africa to fight the Byzantines and Berbers.

 Throughout the first Muslim conquest of the Maghreb the army from Al-Mahra were awarded lands in the newly conquered territories.
 Initially the Mehri tribe were awarded lands in the region of Jabal Yashkar by the Muslim leadership.
 This region was located east of the town of Al-Askar which at that time was the capital of Egypt.
 After the end of Muslim conquest of Egypt in year 641, the Muslim commander 'Amr ibn al-'As established the town of Fustat which became the new capital of Egypt, and the Mehri tribe were given additional land in Fustat which then became known as Khittat Mahra or the Mahra quarter in English.
 This land was used by the Mahra forces as a garrison.
 The Mahra quarter was named after the residents from Al-Mahra as they were the sole residents and owners of the land.
 Other Arab tribes which were part of the Muslim conquest of Egypt had to share lands which is the reason why their lands bore a non-tribal name.
-The Mahra tribe also shared the al-Raya quarter in Fustat with various tribes who were closely associated with the Prophet Muhammad and, according to historical accounts, the Mahra forces used the al-Raya quarter as a residence and stable for their precious horses.
+The Mahra tribe also shared the al-Raya quarter in Fustat with various tribes who were closely associated with the Muhammad and, according to historical accounts, the Mahra forces used the al-Raya quarter as a residence and stable for their precious horses.
 The Mahra quarter was located close to the Al-Raya quarter was which the absolute centre of the new capital of Fustat.
 Later, the Mahra neighbourhood was renamed and lost its historic name.

-Several centuries later, another Mehri man called Abu Bekr Mohammed Ibn Ammar Al-Mahri Ash-shilbi, who was a politician from modern day Silves, Portugal, became a prime minister of the Taifa of Seville in Islamic Iberia, and served King Al-Mu'tamid ibn Abbad who was member of Muslim Dynasties of Spain.
-Abu Bekr was highly competent as prime minister, but later he crowned himself king of the annexed Taifa of Murcia and led a failed rebellion against the Mohammedan Dynasties of Spain.
+Several centuries later, another Mehri man called Abu Bekr Mohammed Ibn Ammar Al-Mahri Ash-shilbi, who was a politician from modern-day Silves, Portugal, became a prime minister of the Taifa of Seville in Islamic Iberia, and served King Al-Mu'tamid ibn Abbad, who was member of Muslim dynasties of Spain.
+Abu Bekr was highly competent as prime minister, but later he crowned himself king of the annexed Taifa of Murcia and led a failed rebellion against the Mohammedan dynasties of Spain.
 In year 1084, Abu Bekr Mohammed Ibn Ammar Al-Mahri Ash-shilbi was caught and executed by the forces of the Kingdom of Seville.

-Mahra Sultanate
+As a sultanate

 After the erosion of Abbasid authority in Yemen, the tribes of al-Mahra had grown distant from Arabic rule.
 The Ayyubids of Egypt held loose authority over the region, followed by the Rasulids of western Yemen.